Fraction calculator

 12 - 33/4 = 15/4 = 3 3/4 = 3.75

-Spelled result in words is fifteen quarters (or three and three quarters).How do we solve fractions step by step?
+The result spelled out in words is fifteen quarters (or three and three quarters).How do we solve fractions step by step?

 - Subtract: 12 - 33/4 = 12/1 - 33/4 = 12 · 4/1 · 4 - 33/4 = 48/4 - 33/4 = 48 - 33/4 = 15/4

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+The first operand is an integer.
+It is equivalent to a fraction 12/1.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(1, 4) = 4.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 1 × 4 = 4.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - twelve minus thirty-three quarters is fifteen quarters.
+In other words, twelve minus thirty-three quarters equals fifteen quarters.

 Rules for expressions with fractions: